grimmpp/cloud-foundry-resource-scheduler/README.md

 Both parts, Service Broker and Scheduler, is contained within the same application.
 You only need to deploy one applicatin into Cloud Foundry.

+## Service Plan Overview
+For details have a look into the <a href="./src/main/java/de/grimmpp/AppManager/config/CatalogConfig.java">catalog</a> file.
+* **AppRestarter**: Restarts frequently a bound app after a defined time completely.
+(All instances at the same time)
+* **SwitchOffAppsInSpace**: Switches off all apps after a defined time in a space which doesn't contain prod in the name.
+(No bindings needed) This plan can be used for test and demo spaces in order to save resources from the quota.
+* **Planned Service Plans**
+  * **RollingContainerRestarter**: Restart of an application whinout downtime.
+  * **HttpEndpointScheduler**: Triggers frequently arbitrary http endpoints after a defined time.

 ## Technical data
 * Used Spring Cloud Open **Service Broker API**
 * **Spring Boot** is used as Java Framework